Terahertz Light Applications and Impact in Modern Technology

 One further name for this spectrum is submillimeter radiation.
 It runs from 0.03 mm to 3 mm.

-Terahertz light falls at a unique position within the electromagnetic spectrum.
-It's fantastic for molecular and atomic-level research of stuff.
-In spectroscopy, particularly, this is especially true as it clarifies material features.
+Terahertz light occupies a distinct position within the electromagnetic spectrum.
+It is particularly effective for molecular and atomic-level research of various materials.
+In spectroscopy, this is particularly true, as it clarifies material features.

 Terahertz wave research got underway in the 1990s.
 Since then, its possibilities have been investigated in other spheres.
 Terahertz light finds usage today in industries like quality control, security, and medical imaging.